bcoltman/metacooc/README.md

 **MetaCoOc** is a Python package for co-occurrence analysis of microorganisms in shotgun metagenomes.
 It provides a suite of command‑line tools that allow you to download necessary files, format raw input data, perform metadata and taxonomic searches, filter datasets, calculate co‑occurrence ratios, and generate plots for data visualization.
 The package is designed to work both as a step‑by‑step workflow (with individual commands) and as a full in‑memory pipeline (using the `cooccurrence` subcommand).

+## WARNING: This repository is in active development.
+Feel free to explore the package and please share any feedback or issues you encounter

 ## Overview

 The typical workflow with **MetaCoOc** involves: